Werninator/sublime-config/README.md

-# Sublime-Text 3 Configuration
+# Sublime Text 3 Configuration
-This is my Sublime-Text 3 configuration.
+This is my Sublime Text 3 configuration.
 Feel free to judge or use it.

 [Link to JSON-File](https://github.com/Werninator/sublime-config/blob/master/config.json)